 "I think you should wear jewels in a more modern way.
 You can wear them with an haute couture dress but at the same time I have nothing against the idea of wearing an absolutely amazing jewel with a white t-shirt.
 I think it's very simpatico."

 Each piece is one-of-a-kind and, should you not find exactly what you are after, the Maison are happy to work together on a bespoke commission.
 The jewels are made in the finest high jewellery workshops and reflect the spirit of the Maison embodied in the idea of 'capo d'opera' or the masterpiece an apprentice created at the end of his training.

 The first 64 pieces on show are all inspired by Bodino's love of Italy, his birthplace and home.
 He says his aim is to "create contemporary and artistic high jewellery with a spirited Italian heart".
 The Italy evoked in the nine themes, with names such as Cammeo, Corona, Barocco, Mosaico and Tesori del Mare, is that of the splendour of the Grand Tours of the 19th century.

 And the result is breathtaking.
 Colours sing out as the past and the present come together with new vigour in these jewels that, despite their high value, are so very wearable.
-Take the Paolina necklace from the Cammeo theme.
+Take the Paolina necklace from the Cammeo theme, left.
 At first glance it is a classical tiered choker of pearls with cameos.
 But look again at the sizeable diamonds dotted randomly amongst ropes of different-sized pearls and the bright splashes of rubellite and pink tourmaline beads and you see 19th century cameos in a very new light.

 In the Rosa dei Venti choker, thick swags of diamond-encrusted chain secure richly coloured precious gems around the neck.
 The opulence of the materials, the wind rose motifs and the symbols bring to mind treasures discovered by great explorers, yet at the same time the jewels are strikingly modern.